 The Center for Intercultural Dialogue (CID) facilitates intercultural dialogues through helping scholars learn about the work of international peers, locate researchers with similar interests in other countries, or collaborate for research purposes.
-Definitely read About CID, Who we are, and What we do, and you may wish to skim through the CID mission, history, and even read our brochure, or the site FAQ.
-CID’s legal residence is Washington, DC, the home of the Council of Communication Associations, our parent organization, but email is nearly always going to be the fastest communication channel.
+Definitely read About CID, Who we are, and What we do, and you may wish to skim through the CID mission, history, even read our brochure, or the site FAQ.
+CID’s legal residence is Washington, DC, the home of the Council of Communication Associations, our parent organization, but email is always the fastest communication channel.

 Specific activities include the following:

 CID serves as a clearinghouse for Communication scholars interested in a variety of topics supporting research into intercultural dialogue as well as intercultural research and collaboration more generally, and so maintains a series of databases.
 In order to facilitate connections between scholars who share interests but do not yet know each other, CID posts researcher profiles for both scholars and practitioners involved in topics related to intercultural dialogue around the world, and maintains lists of centers and organizations sharing common goals around the world.
-CID encourages international travel (including international conferences, events, international teaching opportunities, and study abroad opportunities for students).
-If you offer such a possibility, please submit details for posting.
-There are additional lists of potentially relevant blogs, podcasts and videotapes, and online exhibits, and examples of applied intercultural dialogue and relevant awards.
+CID encourages international travel (including international teaching opportunities, and study abroad opportunities for students).
+There are additional lists of potentially relevant blogs, podcasts, and videotapes.

 CID posts profiles of researchers with interests in intercultural dialogue and related matters, organized by geographic location.
-If you are traveling or need a collaborator, review our lists.
-If you wish to be added, please submit a profile for review.
-We also have profiles for a variety of additional people affiliated with CID, whether the Director, Advisory Board members, or interns.
+If you are traveling or need a collaborator, review these profiles.
+If you wish to be added, please email a profile for review.
+We also have profiles posted for a variety of additional people affiliated with CID, whether the Director, Advisory Board members, or interns.

 CID occasionally publishes guest posts with insights on intercultural dialogue issues by a variety of scholars.
 These typically focus on direct observation of interactions between members of different cultural groups.
 If you have a brief discussion you would like to see appear on the site, please submit it for review.
 If you have a longer example, consider submitting it for consideration to be published as one of the case studies in the Constructing Intercultural Dialogues series.

 CID has a substantial social media presence including Facebook, LinkedIn, Twitter, YouTube, as well as an entry in Wikipedia.
-As of May 2017, there are 1300+ members of the Facebook group, over 400 members of the LinkedIn group, over 400 followers on Twitter, and over 700 people who follow the site directly through WordPress (either through their own blogs, or through email notifications).
+As of May 2017, there are 1300+ members of the Facebook group, 400+ members of the LinkedIn group, 400+ followers on Twitter, and 700+ people who follow the site directly through WordPress (either through their own blogs, or through email notifications).

-Since many of those who contact CID are looking for new positions, job ads either for positions outside the USA or those specifically related to intercultural dialogue within the USA, are frequently posted.
-For similar reasons, information describing opportunities for fellowships, postdocs, exchanges, and internships, are also posted.
+Since many of those who contact CID are looking for new positions, job ads either for faculty or administrative positions outside the USA or those specifically related to intercultural dialogue within the USA, are frequently posted.
+For similar reasons, information describing opportunities for fellowships and postdocs are also posted.
 Please do NOT apply directly to CID for any of these opportunities – there should always be a link in the post to more complete information.